-Many times parents become concerned about not getting enough information in their child's letters about how camp is going.
-Some parents have found success through using pre-printed cards on which campers check off answers to multiple choice questions about camp.
+Many times parents become concerned about not getting enough information in their child's letters about how Camp is going.
+Some parents have found success through using pre-printed cards on which campers check off answers to multiple choice questions about Camp.
 Also, in your letters to your child, ask specific questions for them to answer when writing back.
-If you don't receive a letter from your child within a week of their arrival, you can call camp and ask to speak with the Unit Leader of your child's age group or one of the Camp Directors who will check on your child and get back to you.
+If you don't receive a letter from your child within a week of their arrival, you can call Camp and ask to speak with the Unit Leader of your child's age group or one of the Camp Directors who will check on your child and get back to you.
 Our newsletters are a great source of information!
-They are available on our website http://www.campinterlaken.org through CampMinder and offer great information about what is going on in your child's unit at camp.
-From news about special programs to photos, you will have a glimpse into your child's life at camp.
+They are available on CampMinder and offer great information about what is going on in your child's unit at Camp.
+From news about special programs to photos, you will have a glimpse into your child's life at Camp.